Signs God Is Preparing You for Something

 5. You Are Learning Unexpected Skills

-Later, you might see the connection.
+Later, you may see the connection.
 Joseph learned administration in Potiphar's house — skills he would need to run Egypt.
-David learned warfare fighting bears and lions — preparation for Goliath and beyond.
+David fought bears and lions before he ever stood in front of Goliath.
+The skills you are gaining now might be exactly what the next season requires.

 6. Your Character Is Being Tested

 You are facing trials that expose your weaknesses.
-Situations that reveal what is really in your heart.
-Pressure that shows where you still need to grow.
+Pressure that reveals what is really in your heart.
+Situations that show where you still need to grow.
+This testing is not random — it is refinement.

 God tests before He trusts.
 The character being forged in you now is preparation for the responsibility ahead.